valentinvogt/npde-summary/src/chapters/10.typ

 Given a general ODE whose right-hand side is the sum of two functions
 $ dot(bold(y)) = bold(g) (t , bold(y)) + bold(r) (t , bold(y)) $ The Strang
-Splitting single step method provides a method to solve this.
+Splitting single-step method provides a method to solve this.

 #mybox(
   "Strang Splitting",